AAuthorreview/sup_material_review/README.md

-# sup_material_review
+# Supplementary material
- Supplementary during paper evaluation process
+Supplementary for a paper evaluation process